DataxEnv/prebiotic-molecule-accumulation-model/README.md

 * **self-contained** (it can be read independently),
 * **step-by-step**, and
-* **beginner-friendly**, reflecting my own learning process as a biologist learning computational modeling.
+* **beginner-friendly**, to reflect my own learning process as a biologist learning computational modeling.

 It walks through: